ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/El-MAVEN.md

 *   Have input and output data along with analysis stored at the same location in the [Polly Management Dashboard](https://docs.elucidata.io/Getting%20Started/Project%20Management%20Dashboard.html).

-*   Share the analyses along with input and output data by simply sharing the Workspace.
+*   Share the analyses along with input and output data by simply sharing the workspace.

 #Getting Started

-Select El-MAVEN from PollyTM Dashboard under the *Metabolomics Data* Tab as shown in Figure 1.
+Select El-MAVEN from Polly Dashboard under the *Metabolomics Data* Tab as shown in Figure 1.
 Create a *New Workspace* or choose form the existing one from the drop down and provide the *Name of the Session* to be redirected to choose the machine configuration.

 ![El-MAVEN ](../../img/El-MAVEN/Dashboard.png) <center>**Figure 1.** Select Application</center>